wexionar/secure-login-two/README.md

 A secure login where the user's private key is never hosted on servers or the user's online devices ( this project can also be used as a form of two-factor authentication ( 2FA ) where the user's private key is never hosted on servers )

+---

+## 📜 Security Philosophy: The "Zero-Exposure" Protocol

+To ensure absolute cryptographic integrity and protect the user from modern digital threats, this project adheres to the following strict principles:

+* **Absolute Private Key Isolation:** No private key (or any fragment of it) should ever be **stored, copied, typed, or dragged** onto any device with an active internet connection.
+This eliminates risks from keyloggers, clipboard sniffers, and remote access trojans.
+* **Air-Gapped Interaction:** We strongly discourage the use of physical connections (USB, cables, or data ports) which can carry hardware-level malware.
+Communication must be strictly visual through **QR code scanning**.
+* **Dedicated Offline Hardware:** We recommend repurposing older mobile devices as **"Cold Vaults."** These devices must remain permanently disconnected (WiFi, Bluetooth, GPS, and Cellular disabled or hardware-removed), running only specialized security software.
+* **The Server's Responsibility:** Infrastructure providers must evolve to support these sovereign tools.
+Users are often the "weakest link" only because the industry has failed to provide systems that do not rely on human memory or exposure to dangerous online environments.

+### 🌐 Universal Applications
+This model serves as a foundational blueprint for:
+* **Secure User Login** & Passwordless Authentication.
+* **True Two-Factor Authentication (2FA)** without server-side secrets.
+* **Account Recovery** & Identity Confirmation.
+* **Secure Transaction Signing** for Banking, Fintech, and Cryptocurrencies.

+---

 ## Requirements

 ![table](docs/table.png)